-The Above Video shows how to create A shared Adwords budget to ensure all of your Adwords campaigns are working off one budget rather than many.
+The Above Video shows how to create A shared Google Ads budget to ensure all of your Google Ads campaigns are working off one budget rather than many.
 In my time working on multiple accounts from an array of different businesses, I have seen many different approaches to ensuring spend levels do not exceed an agreed limit.

 One of the worst is when multiple campaigns are in an account and there are so many working off individual budgets, that the budget is minuscule and sometimes is less than what is required for a click.

-Although I feel an Adwords account is generally best when it is segmented as much as possible, sometimes a shared budget is needed.
+Although I feel an Google Ads account is generally best when it is segmented as much as possible, sometimes a shared budget is needed.

 You would generally not use this approach when campaigns can get many clicks and some are performing better than others – campaigns do not perform equally, so spend should not be spent equally either.